 Who needs a cervical screening test?

 If you have ever been sexually active, you are advised to have regular cervical screening every three years from age 25 until you turn 70.

 Cervical cancer and human papillomavirus

-- Almost all cervical cancer is caused by human papillomavirus (HPV).
-The virus is spread by sexual activity.
+- Almost all cervical cancer is caused by human papillomavirus (HPV), which is spread by sexual activity.
 Eighty percent of people who have been sexually active will have an HPV infection at some point in their lives.